 GMAT exam syllabus is vast and has seen various changes over time.
 The current version includes questions in three sections of Quantitative Reasoning (QR), Verbal Reasoning (VR) and Data Insights (DI).
 The GMAT exam has a mix of quant, data and verbal reasoning related topics.
 GMAT syllabus was revised recently and in place of four sections tested on 10th edition it has been reduced to three for 11th one.
-There are no Geometry questions, AWA and Integrated Reasoning sections have also been removed.
-Let us discuss the new GMAT Syllabus, the topics to cover for prep and tips while preparing for the GMAT 11th Edition.
+There are no Geometry questions, AWA section is removed and Integrated Reasoning section is now the Data Insights or the third section of GMAT.
+The GMAT exam syllabus does not change frequently, this latest syllabus will continue for a while now.
+Let us discuss the new GMAT Syllabus, the topics to cover for prep and tips while preparing for the GMAT in 2026.

 Yes, GMAT exam syllabus is quite vast and despite some topic slashes like sentence correction, geometry and AWA (essay), the syllabus still has lots of topics.
 The Quant section has the maximum topics and is one of the biggest sections.
 Followed by Verbal Reasoning section where reading and critical analysis is tested.
 Finally, the latest Data Insights section is the next the biggest section with graph interpretation, data interpretation and tables along with other topics.
 Thus, GMAT includes a wide range of topics to test its applicants for admissions.